joshmeranda/chartsutil/docs/rebase.md

 1. Lint each generated chart (and additional chart), same as `helm lint`
 2. Check the worktree for instances of `<<<<<<< HEAD` to ensure all merge conflicts have been handled
-3. Ensure only changes to `generated-changes` and each generated chart have been made
+3. Ensure only changes to the generated charts have been staged